 What is Photoshop?

-Photoshop is a Bitmap editing application which is ideally used to edit photograph and to manipulate images.
+Photoshop is a Bitmap editing application which is ideally used to edit the photograph and to manipulate images.
 It is also widely used to create digital artwork, but the output is always in a Raster format.
 This leads us to another question regarding image formats.
 So let’s discuss image formats to have a better understanding of the subject.

 Adobe Photoshop Vectors – how?